-Where can I get a passport and how much does it cost?
+How do I go about applying for a US passport and how much does it cost?

 All first-time applicants (and all minors, no exceptions) must apply in person at a Passport Agency, Acceptance Facility, U.S. Embassy or Consulate to fill out Form DS-11: Application For A U.S. Passport.

 The U. S. Department of State has made it easier applying for a US Passport online by using this wizard.
-It will help you to determine the correct form that you will need to fill out and much you will have to pay.
+Because it will help you to determine the correct form that you will need to fill out and much you will have to pay.

 You will be able to complete and print out the completed application to take with you to the aforementioned agencies.
 Be sure to leave the signature portion blank and do not sign the document until you are instructed by an agent to do so.